-Lacking in three or more parameters Lacking in two parameters Lacking in one parameter Fulfills all parameters Evaluation Parameters in a score of 10 (i.e., full conj conformance).
-Not meeting a Score Calculation Procedure: Each Evaluation Parameter has the same numerical value of 3.
+Lacking in three or more parameters Lacking in two parameters Lacking in one parameter Fulfills all parameters parameters

+Score Calculation Procedure: Each Evaluation Parameter has the same numerical value of 3.
 Meeting all parameters will result in a score of 10 (i.e., full conformance).
 Not meeting any 1 evaluation parameter will result in a score of 7 (i.e., minor non-conformance).
 Not meeting any 2 evaluation parameters will result in a score of 4 (i.e., major non-conformance).
 Not meeting any 3 or more evaluation parameters will result in a score of 1 (critical non-conformance).

-Process : Data and assessment relation to the target and limit ent process) are in place to mea asure the position of the fishery in level of fishing permitted.
-The target reference point and me account that long-term change is positioned at or above the target and the limit reference for the intent of this clause.
-Ex- reference point for salmon me sustained period (over 4- 5 yes to return them to safe biologic performance (i.e., met, not me annually).
-Overall, statewide Pacific salmon escapement go the latest 9-10 years of salmon e latter is commensurate with t ost importantly, not overfished es in productivity can occur due target reference point.
-As a min point.
-It is important to clarify t scapement goal performance over nanagement.
-Underperforming ears) shall be appropriately mana cal targets.
-Assessors shall prese net) for all the wild salmon sto summary data for Alaska can b als in Alaska with a review of esc on escapement performance in re the current state of the fishery or at or below its limit referen to natural variability and/or imp imum, the stock is located abor that, for salmon, spawning esca er a 4- to 5-year period shall be salmon stocks that do not me aged within the stock of concern nt evidence and evaluate escap ck with a formal escapement g be found in the annually release capements from [year] to [year]. ce points is used to determine the resources (i.e., close to or above ce point or proxy), and takes into bacts other than fishing.
-The stock we the midway point between the pement goals are a suitable proxy considered as a suitable minimum eet their escapement goals for a of framework by the State of Alaska ement goals and escapement goal goal in force in Alaska (about 300 ed ADF&G document Summary of The document generally presents Evidence Basis: The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that data and assessment procedures are installed measuring the position of the fishery in relation to the reference points.
-Accordingly, the stock under consideration is not overfished (i.e., it is above limit reference point or proxy) and the level of fishing permitted is commensurate with the current state of the fishery resources-maintaining its future availability and taking into account that long-term changes in productivity can occur due to natural variability and/or impacts other than fishing.
+Process: Data and assessment procedures (i.e., stock assessment process) are in place to measure the position of the fishery in relation to the target and limit reference points.

+Current Status/Appropriateness/Effectiveness: The current stock status in relation to reference points is used to determine the level of fishing permitted.
+The latter is commensurate with the current state of the fishery resources (i.e., close to or above target reference point and most importantly, not overfished or at or below its limit reference point or proxy), and takes into account that long-term changes in productivity can occur due to natural variability and/or impacts other than fishing.
+The stock is positioned at or above the target reference point.
+As a minimum, the stock is located above the midway point between the target and the limit reference point.
+It is important to clarifythat, forsalmon, spawning escapement goals are a suitable proxy for the intent of this clause.
+Escapement goal performance over a 4- to 5-year period shall be considered as a suitable minimum reference point for salmon management.
+Underperforming salmon stocks that do not meet their escapement goals for a sustained period (over 4- 5 years) shall be appropriately managedwithin the stock of concern framework by the State of Alaska to return them to safe biological targets.
+Assessors shall present evidence and evaluate escapement goals and escapement goal performance (i.e., met, not met) for all the wild salmon stock with a formal escapement goal in force in Alaska (about 300 annually).
+Overall, statewide summary data for Alaska can be found in the annually released ADF&G document Summary of Pacific salmon escapement goals in Alaska with a review of escapements from [year] to [year].
+The document generally presents the latest 9-10 years of salmon escapement performance in review.

+Evidence Basis: Theavailability, quality, and/or adequacy of the evidence is sufficient to substantiate that data and assessment procedures are installed measuring the position of the fishery in relation to the reference points.
+Accordingly, the stock under consideration is not overfished (i.e., it is above limit reference point or proxy) and the level of fishing permitted is commensurate with the current state of the fishery resources-maintaining its future availability and taking into account that long-term changes in productivity can occur due to natural variability and/or impacts other thanfishing.
 Examples may include stock assessment reports or fishery management plans.

 6.4 Management actions shall be agreed to in the eventuality that data sources and analyses indicate that these reference points have been exceeded.
-Accordingly, contingency plans shall be agreed in advance to allow an appropriate management response to serious threats to the resource as a result of overfishing, adverse environmental changes, or other phenomena that may have adverse e on impacts on the fishery resource (Appendix 1, Part 2).
+Accordingly, contingency plans shall be agreed in advance to allow an appropriate management response to serious threats to the resource as a result of overfishing, adverse environmentalchanges, or other phenomena thatmay haveadverse e on impacts on the fishery resource (Appendix 1, Part 2).
 Such measures may be temporary and shall be based on best scientific evidence available.